-The principal activity of the Group is the management of 2 Western Australian carbon reforestation projects, Carbon Conscious Carbon Capture Project 1 (5,700 Ha) and Carbon Conscious Carbon Capture Project 2 (11,000 Ha) (Projects) under contract with Origin Energy and BP that extend to 2027 and 2025 respectively.
+The principal activity of the Group is the management of 2 Western Australian carbon reforestation projects, Carbon Conscious Carbon Capture Project 1 (5,700 Ha) and Carbon Conscious Carbon Capture Project 2 (11,000 Ha) (Projects).

 The eucalyptus mallee reforestation Projects were established across 30 properties in the Western Australian wheat-belt between 2009 and 2012 for the purposes of sequestering carbon from the atmosphere and generating carbon credits.